Scheduled MonumentsWalesCei Tyddyn Isa

 What is Cei Tyddyn Isa?

-Cei Tyddyn Isa is a post-medieval quay located in Meirionnydd, Wales, serving as evidence of the region's maritime and industrial activity.
+Cei Tyddyn Isa is a post-medieval quay located in Meirionnydd, Wales, serving the local maritime and commercial activities of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME108.

 What period does Cei Tyddyn Isa date from?

 Cei Tyddyn Isa dates from the post medieval period, and is classified as a quay.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Cei Tyddyn Isa?